-On our page, we also greet you every morning with a Rise and Shine message, offer you a daily Pantry Recipe, and send you a relaxing soothing image to wish you sweet dreams.
+On our page, we also greet you every morning with a Rise and Shine message, offer you a smile or two, and send you a relaxing soothing image to wish you sweet dreams.
 Follow the Historical Society page here.
 And for a slightly more world-wise page, follow our Sara de Sota page as well.

 ![The Historical Society of Sarasota County is having an "Ask Me Anything [about Sarasota history]" event at Barnes & Noble](https://hsosc.com/wp-content/uploads/2020/01/ask-me.jpg?w=300&h=300)